gameFace22/Programs-and-Scripts./README.md

 I had to solve some problems given by my Cryptography sir which included finding GCD of two numbers using EEA.
 I was so lazy to table it out and find every value. :P

+7.Apachecron

+This script checks if a apache2 server is running and if not,it starts the server.
+(Thanks to Niranjan for asking me to do this ;) )